nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ## Unit Tests and Storybooks

-Each new feature or bug fix should accompany a unit test (when deemed valuable).
+Each new feature or bug fix should be accompanied by a unit test (when deemed valuable).
 We use [Jest][] as our test runner and [React Testing Library][] for our React unit tests.

 We also use [Storybook][] to document our components.